-The presence of transcripts corresponding to f3'5'h, dfr, dcdfrhp and als genes in the petals was demonstrated using northern blot analysis.
-Confirmation of the functionality of f3'5'h, dfr and dcdfrhp was obtained visually from the flower colour, as well as from metabolite analysis using high-performance liquid chromatography (HPLC).
+The presence of transcripts corresponding to f3'5'h, cytb5 and als genes in the petals was demonstrated using northern blot analysis.
+Confirmation of the functionality of the f3'5'h and cytb5 genes and of the production of delphinidin in petals was obtained visually from the flower colour, as well as from metabolite analysis using high-performance liquid chromatography (HPLC).
 Tolerance to sulfonylurea herbicides indicates the activity of the ALS protein.